WHAT RESIDENTS SHOULD KNOW:

 The Town Clerk's Office maintains a listing of all current licensed peddlers.

 There are no peddlers licensed in the Town of Webster as of March 2022.

 Please refer to the paragraph above if a peddler is in your nighborhood.

 Any person who wishes to act as a hawker, peddler or solicitor within the Town of Webster must obtain a Peddler’s Permit from the Town Clerk’s Office prior to engaging in soliciting door-to-door.
-Non-profit organizations, religious organizations distributing religious information, and political parties who are campaigning, are exempt from obtaining a peddler’s permit.
+Non-profit organizations* or religious organizations distributing information, and political parties who are campaigning, are exempt from obtaining a peddler’s permit.